Lonero-Team/coffeeMiner/README.md

 Collaborative (mitm) cryptocurrency mining pool for your wireless networks

 **Warning: Don't use this project explicitly.
-Please only ntegrate on your own networks!**
+Please only integrate on your own networks!**

 ## Concept
 - Creating a mining algo to run on your Lan network, and use your router to mine while you aren't using your internet